techno-nerd/ML_101_Course/README.md

 ## Course Structure

-- Each Lesson consists of a YouTube video explaining the theory and code examples.
+- Each Lesson consists of a YouTube video explaining the theory and code examples in this repository.
 - Some lessons will have problems for you to try after the lesson, described in problem.md.

 ## Resources